-Previously we elaborated on a few reasons why your emails might be going into your spam folder from a technical standpoint.
+Previously, we elaborated on a few technical reasons why your emails might be going into the SPAM folder.
 However, did you know that the content of your email also plays a vital part in determining whether emails are classified as ‘spam’?

-Sometimes, even if everything is perfected from a technical aspect, your emails can still go to your recipients’ spam folder due to the faults of your content, some of which you might not even be aware of.
+Sometimes, even if everything is perfect from a technical standpoint, your emails can still go to your recipients’ spam folder due to the faults of your content, some of which you might not even be aware of.

 Avoid letter capitalization

 Be expressive if necessary, but do try to keep that expressiveness in moderate doses.
-The more exclamation points you use at the end of your sentence, the bigger the chance your email would not make it to the recipient.
+The more exclamation points you use at the end of your sentence, the greater the chance of your email not making it to the recipient’s inbox.

 Make sure your text is readable.
 Think of what you want your readers to make out of your email.
-Avoid using complicated words, terminology and structure.
+Avoid using complicated words, terminology and oversaturated structural elements.

-Too much highlighted, underlined, or bold text will only bring your chances of reaching the recipient’s inbox down.
-Draw the attention of your readers with the meaning of your content, but not the text styles.
+Too much highlighted, underlined, or bold text can also result in your email being flagged as spam.
+Draw your readers’ attention to the meaning of your content rather than the styling of the text.
 Make sure you put an accent on the things that really matter.